Sept. 14, 2025 - Freedomain Radio - Stefan Molyneux

 What's the amount?

-Uh all of that can be stored in 83 bytes.
+All of that can be stored in 83 bytes.

 But if you jam it up, then you can get a whole bunch of other stuff in there.

-And so there was this whole, and then that uh didn't really come to pass, and so it really did focus more on just the finances, not documents, not other kinds of things.
+And so it really did focus more on just finances, not documents, not other kinds of things.

 That would be a big change.

-As nodes can be configured to accept these kinds of transactions currently.
+So this does not change consensus rules, as nodes can be configured to accept these kinds of transactions currently.

 No change to consensus means that this is not a fork.

-A fork occurs, a fork in Bitcoin occurs when consensus rules Are changed for transactions.
+A fork occurs, a fork in Bitcoin occurs when consensus rules are changed for transactions.

 All, right?